— Black Film Alerts (@BlackFilmAlerts) March 8, 2026

 International Women’s Day in the European Union is typically marked by numerous events and activities.
 These include discussions, presentations, rallies, networking events, performances and online digital campaigns that aim to promote women's rights and their achievements.
 Various EU institutions endorse and participate in these initiatives.
 International Women's Day takes place annually on March 8th each year.

-Facts about International Women's Day
+Top 10 Facts for 2026 International Women's Day in the EU

 In the News and Trending in the EU for International Women's Day